icons8/lunacy-docs/docs/release-notes/index.md

 # Version 3

-Version 3 introduced the full-scale editor.
-We've launched it in March and dedicated the following month fixing the bugs, improving the performance, and developing the remaining features such as gradients.
+One of the substantial improvements introduced in Version 3 was the full-scale editor.
+Version 3 was launched in March, though it took us another month to actually make it complete.
+During this month our team efforts were focused on fixing bugs, improving performance, and implementing the remaining features such as gradients, etc.

 # 3.13